soffes/blog/published/2010-06-17-two-videos-you-need-to-watch/two-videos-you-need-to-watch.markdown

+---
-# Two Videos You Need to Watch
+title: Two Videos You Need to Watch
+categories: video development
+---

 Here are two talks from [RailsConf 2010](http://en.oreilly.com/rails2010).
 You can see all of the keynotes [on YouTube](https://www.youtube.com/view_play_list?p=393ECE649BB3813D).
 I haven't ever gone to a RailsConf, but I hope to sometime.